 Several products undergo quality testing before they hit the market.
 These include items like over the counter and prescription drugs, food, and beverages, and even cars and trucks.
-Kratom is no different; it is subject to quality testing before it reaches the consumer.
+Kratom is no different; it is subject to kratom lab testing before it reaches the consumer.

 The Processes for Quality Testing Kratom